dhimmel/blog/content/posts/2019-01-25-hawaii-big-island/hawaii-big-island.md

 ![trang plank.png]({attach}26-trang-plank.jpg)

 We both enjoyed the jump.
-Although, I think @trang will make sure to have a more streamlined landing on her next jump!
+Although, I think Trang will make sure to have a more streamlined landing on her next jump!
 Finally we drove north, snorkeled at Honaunau Beach, and ate rambutan before hopping on a red eye flight back to the mainland.

 ## Bonus